-Prerequisites: CAHM 110, CIS 103, and MATH 118 or higher placement.
+Prerequisites: CAHM 110, CIS 103, and FNMT 118 or MATH 118 or higher placement.

 CAHM 130 Hotel Facilities Management

 The responsibilities and managerial functions of executive housekeepers including staffing, scheduling, and managing supplies and inventories are examined.
 Basic hotel engineering and maintenance problems and issues are studied.